Kendysond/Selar-dev-test/test-2/README.md

 Things to look out for:
-- Dates in the DB are in UTC, so the timezone is important when displaying results based on date filters
+- Dates in the DB are in UTC, so the timezone is important when displaying results based on date filters, you can use the visitor's current timezone.
 - KPIs are to be presented in two main forms:
     - A date filtered version of all KPIs
     - A historical monthly view of all KPIS